Fairlop and Fullwell Cross, Redbridge

-Around the library and pool, forthcoming enhancements to the public realm will include improved and enlarged access provision to the leisure centre and a new pocket park to the immediate south.
+Around the library and pool, forthcoming enhancements to the public realm will – if delivered – include improved and enlarged access provision to the leisure centre and a new pocket park to the immediate south.

 In September 2017 JD Wetherspoon submitted a planning application to build an “unashamedly contemporary” four-storey, 47-bedroom hotel in the car park at the New Fairlop Oak.